-In the Holy Quran, one of the explicit purposes of the prophets has been to offer mankind social liberty and deliver them from their mutual enslavement.
-The Quran is a wonderful Book.
+In the Holy Qur'an, one of the explicit purposes of the prophets has been to offer mankind social liberty and deliver them from their mutual enslavement.
+The Qur'an is a wonderful Book.
 Some ideas flourish in a particular period while they lose their brilliance at other times.
-But the case is different with the Quran for its ideas and words possess a permanent lustre and this is something of an epic and miracle.
+But the case is different with the Qur'an for its ideas and words possess a pennant lustre and this is something of an epic and miracle.
 One example of which is this idea of social liberty.
-I do not believe that you can find a sentence elsewhere or at any time about this matter more lively and surging than what you meet in the Quran.
-It has been unrivaled in all the last three centuries when the motto of philosophers has constantly been liberty.
-This is the sentence, "Oh Prophet tell all those who claim to follow a divine book of the past (to the Jews, Christians and Zoroastrians or perhaps even the Sabeans whose name occurs in the Quran and to all people who follow a previous divine book) to come and assemble around one tenet and under one banner."
-(3:64)
+I do not believe that you can find a sentence elsewhere or at any time about this matter more lively and surging than what you meet in the Qur'an.
+It has been unrivalled In all the last three centuries when the motto of philosophers has constantly been liberty.
+This is the sentence, "Oh Prophet tell all those who claim to follow a divine book of the past (to the Jews, Christians and Zoroastrians or perhaps even the Sabeans whose name occurs in the Qur'an and to all people who follow a previous divine hook) to come and assemble around one tenet and under one banner.
+"21(3:64)

 What is this banner?
-The banner consists of two sentences: The first one is that nothing must be worshipped but the unique God, neither Christ nor any other nor the devil should be worshipped.
-Only God.
-The second one is that 'none of us must consider another as his slave or master.'
-This means the abolition of the order of servitude, the system of exploitation, of the exploiter and exploited, getting rid of inequality and doing away with the right of enslavement.
-This is not the only verse about this matter in the Holy Quran.
-There are many of them but as I wish to be brief, I will mention a few of them.
-The Quran, quoting Moses in his argument with the Pharaoh, quotes the latter's remarks: "And you did (that) deed of yours which you did; you are one of the ungrateful."
-(26:19) Moses answers, "And is it a favor of which you remind me that you have enslaved the children of Israel?"
-(26:22)
+The banner consists of two sentences: The first one is that 'nothing must be worshipped but the unique God, neither Christ nor any other nor the devil should be worshipped.
+Only God'.
+The second one is that 'none of us must consider another as his slave or master.
+This means the abolition of the order of servitude, the system of exploitation of the exploiter and exploited, getting rid of inequality and doing away with the right of enslavement.
+This is not the only ver-se 3hout this matter in the Holy Qur'an.
+There are many of them but I will mention a few of them.

-The Pharaoh had said to Moses, "You are the man who grew up in our house and at our table and when you grew up you committed the crime of killing a man."
-(All this was meant to make Moses feel lowly and under obligation.)
-But Moses answered, "Should I remain silent at your enslavement of my people solely because I have grown up in your house?
+The Pharaoh had said to Moses, "You are the man who grew up in our house and at our table and when you grew up you committed the crime of killing a man" (All this was meant to make 2loscs feel lowly and under obligation.) nut Moses answered "Should I remain silent at your enslavement of my people solely because I have grown up in your house?
 I have come to save these slaves."

-The late Ayatullah Nai'ni says in his book Tanzih ul-ummah, "Everyone knows that the tribe of Moses never worshipped the Pharaoh as the

-Egyptians did but as the Pharaoh used them as his slaves, the Quran employs the word enslavement as uttered by Moses."
-We definitely know that one of the aims of the Prophets is to establish social freedom and fight against every form of enslavement and social deprivation.
+The late Ayatullah Na'ini says in his hook Tanzoh ulummah "Everyone knows that the tribe of Moses never worshipped the Pharaoh is the Egyptians did but as the Pharaoh used them :Is his slaves, the Qur'an employs the word enslavement littered by Mores."
+We definitely know that one of, the aims (,f the Prophets is to establish social freedom anti fight against every form of enslavement and social deprivation.

-The world of today, too, considers social freedom as being sacred and if you have read the universal declaration of human rights, you will see that the major cause of all wars, bloodshed and misfortunes in the world is that individuals do not respect the freedom of others.
-Is the logic of a Prophet so far in accord with modern logic?
+The world of today, too, considers social freedom as being sacred and if you read the universal declaration of human rights, you will see that the major cause of all wars, bloodshed and misfortunes in the world is that individuals do not respect the freedom of others.
+Is the logic of a Prophets so far in accord with modern logic?
 Is liberty sacred?
 Yes, it is sacred and very much so.

-The Prophet always feared the Umayyids and was worried about their future in connection with the Islamic ummah.
-So he (according to a successive narration) said, "If the offspring of Ibn Aas reach thirty in number, they will consider God's property as their own and God's servant as their own servants and will introduce their own innovations in God's religion."
+The Prophet always feared the Umayids and was worried about their future in connection with the Islamic ummah.
+So he (according to a successive narration) said, "If the offspring of Ibn Aas reach thirty in number they will consider God's property as their own and God's servant as their own servants and will introduce their own innovations in God's religion."